 A load is a fee that is charged either on the purchase of mutual fund shares or upon the sale of mutual fund shares.
-A load charged upon the purchase of mutual fund shares is a front-end load, while a load charged upon the sale of mutual fund shares is called a back-end load, sometimes also referred to as a contingent deferred sales charge (CDSC).
+A load charged upon the purchase of mutual fund shares is a front-end load, while a load charged upon the sale of mutual fund shares is called a back-end load.
+This is sometimes also referred to as a contingent deferred sales charge (CDSC).

 Index funds vs. actively managed funds

 Mutual funds can be either actively managed, leveraging the market insight and investment acumen of a management team, or they can take a simpler form that largely tracks an index.

 Choosing between the two types of funds, actively managed versus passive, is a matter of preference, depending on your investment goals and your comfort level either in the ability of the fund manager or in the longer-term trend of a market index.
 On paper, you can find advantages and disadvantages for each type of fund.